rougin/torin/app/config/memory.md

-# Instructions
-Consider the following information below as your primary memory bank for the rest of this conversation.
-When responding to my subsequent questions or requests, please prioritize the information provided below.
-Refer back to it as needed to ensure your answers and generated content are consistent with these instructions.

 # Project overview
 You are building a simple inventory management system, where users can manage items (products), clients (customers, suppliers), and orders (sales, purchases).